AstroTechies/astroneermodding/docs/guides/faq.rst

 .. _`trumank's kismet-analyzer`: https://github.com/trumank/kismet-analyzer
 .. _`CorporalWill123's work-in-progress fork of UAssetGUI`: https://github.com/Corporalwill123/UAssetGUI

+What is "Raw Data" or "Extra Data" in UAssetGUI?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+For many kinds of exports, UAssetAPI does not contain full serialization support, whether that be because serialization support for that specific export is deprioritized or simply incomplete.
+In these cases, UAssetGUI will provide an "Extra Data" entry in the tree view, allowing the remaining unparsed binary data to be viewed.
+In other cases, an export will fail to parse entirely because of some error in the UAssetAPI source code, which will result in the export simply being presented as a raw byte array in a "Raw Data" entry in the tree view.

+For both "Extra Data" and "Raw Data", it is possible to view the data in hexadecimal form by selecting the "Extra Data" or "Raw Data" entry in the tree view.
+The binary data can be imported, exported, or set to a specific number of null bytes using the "Import", "Export", and "Set to null..." buttons above the hex view.
+In the case of the "Set to null..." button, a prompt will appear requesting the user to enter the number of desired null bytes to replace the binary data with.
+It is not recommended to attempt to modify this binary data except for in specific circumstances (such as when attempting to create a new export from scratch).

 How can I find what asset an ObjectProperty points to?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Given an ObjectProperty within an asset, examine the asset's Import Map to find the import that the ObjectProperty points to (defined by a negative number in the property's "Variant" field).
 Then, follow that import's OuterIndex, which points to another import.
 That import will then have the path to the corresponding asset under the ``ObjectName`` column.